The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 A Sight to Behold -the Long-Horned Ankole Cattle in Uganda – Rwanda – the Cattle of Kings- Watusi Cattle

 Ankole Cows in Uganda – Rwanda – the Cattle of Kings.
 The long-horned Ankole Cattle can often be seen as you travel throughout Western Uganda, Rwanda, and Burundi, where they are known as Watusi Cattle.
-In Rwanda, specially selected Watusi Cows were selected and bred, becoming the Inyambo, the cattle of Kings.
+In Rwanda, specially selected Watusi Cows were established and bred, becoming the Inyambo, the cattle of Kings.

-The Ankole Cows have a long history, and they can be traced back 6,000 years to the Egyptians.
+The Ankole Cows have a long history and can be traced back 6,000 years to the Egyptians.
 Today they are an endangered species because of crossbreeding.
 They represent African cultural traditions, a way of life in Western Uganda and Rwanda that has come under threat causing concern to Cultural Leaders and Presidents alike.

-The Ankole Cows are part of an ancient culture and traditions that you can discover when you visit Uganda, the Pearl of Africa, home to the famed Ankole Cattle.
+The Ankole Cows are part of an ancient culture and traditions you can discover when you visit Uganda, the Pearl of Africa, home to the famed Ankole Cattle.
 Prized cows with royalty running through their veins are endangered due to crossbreeding and being replaced by dairy Cattle.
 Conservation efforts are underway to protect the Ankole Cattle from extinction.

 Ankole Cows in Uganda – Rwanda – the Cattle of Kings-known as Watusi Cows

 The long-horned Ankole Cows in Uganda – Rwanda – the Cattle of Kings.
-As you venture across Southwest Uganda and Rwanda, you will come across not only magnificent scenery, wildlife, primates, and birds.
+As you venture across Southwest Uganda and Rwanda, you will come across magnificent scenery, wildlife, primates, and birds.
 Also, you will see the most majestic creature among domesticated animals found in Africa.

-The Ankole Cows the Cattle of Kings and Royalty, the long-horned Ankole Cattle.
-Ankole Cattle has been called Inyambo”the Cattle of Kings,” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
+The Ankole Cows, the Cattle of Kings and Royalty, the long-horned Ankole Cattle.
+Ankole Cattle has been called Inyambo, “the Cattle of Kings,” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
 Once you see these majestic cows, you will understand why they are referred to as the “Cattle of Royalty.”

 Since the Middle Ages, Ankole Cattle have been in Uganda and Rwanda.
 They descended from the Ethiopian Sanga Cattle – which originated in Eurasia with a lineage for thousands of years.
 Images of long-horned cattle have been found in Egyptian drawings and Art.

 The Ankole cows belong to a breed of African cattle belonging to the broader Sanga cattle group of African Cattle breeds.
-They were introduced to Uganda between five and seven hundred years ago by nomadic pastoralists from more northern parts of the continent.
+They were introduced to Uganda five and seven hundred years ago by nomadic pastoralists from more northern parts of the continent.

 The Ankole cattle survived and thrived – living on meager pasture and not needing much water – a hardy livestock breed, unlike most animals.
 What sets them even further apart is the size of their horns which can exceed 2.5 meters in length.
-When you see a herd of Ankole cattle, visitors to Uganda and Rwanda are amazed – surprised by the sight of the range and size of Ankole Cattle Horns.
+When you see a herd of Ankole cattle, visitors to Uganda and Rwanda are amazed – surprised by the range and size of Ankole Cattle Horns.

 Ankole Cattle were bred for the prized longhorns and colorful skins.
 The Longhorns also protect Ankole cattle from lions, leopards, and hyenas.
 They form a tight circle, and their horns will face outward toward the predator.

-Ankole Cows were valued because of signifying wealth for the owner, and the size of his herd saw a man’s wealth.
+Ankole Cows were valued because of signifying wealth for the Owner, and the size of his herd saw a man’s wealth.
 The other factors considered the size of the horns of his cattle and the coloration of the hides.